 I knew as soon as we had hit Bora Bora; that stunning lagoon is impossible to miss!
 I looked out my window on the 60-seater plane and watched the water change from Persian blue to brandeis to cyan and fade into a celeste blue so sheer I could see straight to the bottom through a small window from 15,000 ft.
 Shortly thereafter, I was pulling up to the St. Regis Bora Bora resort on a luxury boat.
 The iconic Mt Otemanu towered on one side, and a butler stood on the other offering a cold towel and refreshing beverage.
 Ahh… heaven’s gates.

 View of Bora Bora lagoon from the plane

 Looking for an experience of your own?
 Here is what you can expect:

-After entering this sanctuary, you will be whisked away by golf cart to your overwater castle—I mean bungalow.
+After entering this sanctuary, you will be whisked away by a golf cart to your overwater castle—I mean bungalow.
 The St. Regis boasts the largest standard rooms in Bora Bora, so you will find ample space to sprawl out and get cozy.
 Always with a view to that stunning, clear turquoise water below!
-The best part about an overwater bungalow is that you can jump off your deck and straight into the lagoon for a swim.
+The best part about a tree luxury rentals is that you can jump off your deck and straight into the lagoon for a swim.
 Pro tip: Ask for a floaty so you can relax in the water afterward.

 Overwater bungalows in front of Mt Otemanu.
 Image: St. Regis Bora Bora